Broaden your expertise, elevate your performance and advance your career

 - Gain insights into your own and others' leadership styles through DISC Assessment.

 - Have access to other professional development courses through the Center's education program that will maximize your learning.

-The EPI program convenes at the Center for Nonprofit Advancement one Friday per month for six months, from 9:30am to 4:00pm.
+The EPI program convenes virtually on Zoom one Friday per month for six months, from 9:30am to 4:00pm.
 Topics typically include: